Edit

 Note

-Microsoft will publish new packages within one business day of a new kernel being available.
-If you experience any issues, please file a support ticket.
+Microsoft publishes new packages within one business day after a new kernel becomes available.
+If you experience any problems, please file a support ticket.

-Start the Lustre client using the mount command
+Start the Lustre client by using the mount command

 Note

-Before you run the mount command, make sure that the client host can see the Azure Managed Lustre file system's virtual network.
-You can do this by pinging the file system's server IP address.
-If the ping command doesn't succeed, make the file system network a peer to your compute resources network.
+Before you run the mount command, make sure that the client host can detect the Azure Managed Lustre file system's virtual network.
+Ping the file system's server IP address.
+If the ping command doesn't succeed, make the file system network a peer to your compute resource's network.

-Mount all of your clients to the file system's MGS IP address.
-The Client connection page in the Azure portal shows the IP address and gives a sample mount command that you can copy and use to mount clients.
+Mount all of your clients to the file system's Lustre Management Service (MGS) IP address.
+The Client connection pane in the Azure portal shows the IP address and gives a sample mount command that you can copy and use to mount clients.

-Screenshot of client connection page in the portal.
+Screenshot of the client connection pane in the portal.

 The mount command includes three components: